swedishhat/iot-reflow-oven/doc/02_atmega-controller/README.md

 3. Interface with MAX31855 thermocouple amplifier over the _Serial Peripheral Interface_ (SPI)
 4. Create a general purpose millisecond timer to help facilitate timeouts, timestamps, and non-blocking delays

 Bare metal C means that we are writing very low-level code -- C is just a single step up from assembly language as far as abstraction goes.
 This means we'll be manipulating bits in specific registers, specifying interrupt vectors directly in our interrupt service routines (ISRs), and sometimes dealing with raw memory allocation with `malloc()`.
-There are some macros that make this process a little easier for us (and make the code cleaner to read) but familiarity with some of the actual inner workings of the ATmega328P and the names it uses for different registers and components is very important.
+There are some macros that make this process a little easier for us in `macros.h`(and make the code cleaner to read) but familiarity with some of the actual inner workings of the ATmega328P and the names it uses for different registers and components is very important.
 The [complete datasheet](http://www.atmel.com/images/Atmel-8271-8-bit-AVR-Microcontroller-ATmega48A-48PA-88A-88PA-168A-168PA-328-328P_datasheet_Complete.pdf)(PDF) for the chip has all that info in it and is worth keeping on hand.
 [Programming from the Gound Up](http://programminggroundup.blogspot.com/) may be a helpful resource as well for getting comfortable with low-level development.

-_I borrowed some of my code from [Andy Brown](http://andybrown.me.uk/) and his [ATmega8 oven controller](https://github.com/andysworkshop/awreflow2/tree/master/atmega8l).
+_I'm using some code from [Andy Brown](http://andybrown.me.uk/) and his [ATmega8 oven controller](https://github.com/andysworkshop/awreflow2/tree/master/atmega8l).
 There is some drop-in code reuse, some tweaked bits, and some totally different implementations.
 In addition to having a different controller, he wrote his code in C++ and uses a different build system but I still want to give him full credit for the previous work he's done._

 #### What You Need for this Project
 This project is mostly software so the parts count is relatively small.
 You'll need: